Revisiting wind wave growth with fully-coupled direct numerical simulations: Direct numerical simulation of fully coupled wind and waves

-The turbulent boundary layer and the waves are initialised independently.
+During the turbulence precursor preparation stage, the waves are kept stationary by setting $\mathcal{F}\mathbf{u}=\mathbf{0}$ at each time step.
+This configuration is equivalent to a turbulent boundary layer over stationary bumps.
 We force the turbulence with a pressure gradient (similar to a canonical channel flow), which sets the \textit{nominal} friction velocity $u_*$ (i.e. total wall stress $\tau_{0}$)